Ewart Guinier: Early life and education

 Ewart Guinier was born to Howard and Marie-Louise Beresford Guinier on May 17, 1910, in the Panama Canal Zone.
 His parents were Jamaican immigrants living under segregation in the Canal Zone; his father worked as a lawyer and real estate agent, and his mother was a bookkeeper.
 Following his father's death in 1919, his mother emigrated to Boston.
-Guinier joined her there in 1925, when he was fifteen.
+Guinier joined her there in 1925, when he was 15 years old.
 He attended Boston English High School.

 After high school, Guinier studied at Harvard College, beginning his freshman year in 1929.
 Guinier was one of only a few Black students at the university at the time, and he faced pervasive discrimination, including exclusion from the dormitory system and being ruled ineligible for financial aid.
-He later told the New York Times that upon his arrival on campus, he received a letter stating that his request for off-campus housing had been approved – despite the fact that he had never made such a request.
-Guinier experienced outright social ostracism from white classmates, but was able to make friends with Black upperclassmen, including Robert Weaver and Frank Snowden.
+He later told The New York Times that upon his arrival on campus, he received a letter stating that his request for off-campus housing had been approved – despite the fact that he had never made such a request.
+Guinier experienced outright social ostracism from white classmates, but was able to make friends with Black upper-class men, including Robert Weaver and Frank Snowden.
 He became a member of the Alpha Phi Alpha fraternity in 1930.

 As the Great Depression took hold, Guinier struggled to afford the costs of his education, and decided to leave Harvard after his sophomore year.
 He moved to New York City to finish his degree tuition-free at City College, taking night classes while working a day job as a freight elevator operator at the New York Times building.
 Guinier graduated summa cum laude in 1935, then went on to earn a master's from Columbia University's Teacher's College in 1939.

 In 1956, already midway through a career in labor organizing and politics, Guinier returned to graduate study and completed a law degree from New York University in 1959.